gbolo/go-util/oidc-client/README.md

 # OIDC Test Client for use with OIDC DAC Flow

+# MOVED LOCATION
+This tool has been moved to: https://github.com/gbolo/muggle-oidc

 ## DISCLAIMER
 This application was written to help me understand the details of a specific OIDC flow.
 This is NOT a general purpose OIDC client, and such does not support many standard options.